 Results of a National Institute on Mental Health (NIMH) study of a program called Recovery After an Initial Schizophrenia Episode (RAISE), and a study of the Portland Identification and Early Referral Program (PIER) show that early intervention using certain services and supports can ameliorate the impacts of first episode psychosis and enhance functioning in the areas of education and employment.
-Earlier intervention of evidence-based treatments and supports will positively impact school, employment, relational and physical health outcomes for individuals experiencing early signs of psychosis by optimizing role functioning at school, work, social and leisure adjustment, self-care skills, and a sense of positive wellbeing and purpose.
+Earlier intervention of evidence based treatments and supports will positively impact school, employment, relational and physical health outcomes for individuals experiencing early signs of psychosis by optimizing role functioning at school, work, social and leisure adjustment, self-care skills, and a sense of positive wellbeing and purpose.

-This proposal provides for earlier detection and intervention for youth and young adults (ages 14-26) at risk of developing psychosis or experiencing an early episode of psychosis by funding \$260,000 in grants for the 2016-2017 biennium, and \$685,000 in the following biennium.
-The proposal pays for grants to pilot evidence-based early interventions for youth and young adults at risk of developing psychosis or experiencing an early episode of psychosis and education to mental health providers for earlier detection of psychosis.
+This provides for earlier detection and intervention for youth and young adults (ages 14-26) at risk of developing psychosis or experiencing an early episode of psychosis.
+The proposal provides grants to pilot evidenced-based early interventions programs for youth and young adults at risk of developing psychosis or experiencing an early episode of psychosis and education to mental health providers for earlier detection of psychosis.

-To ensure that transitions occur seamlessly for youth and young adults as they move into adulthood, we will strengthen the state's infrastructure to broaden the scope and depth of services for youth presenting with early signs of psychosis and address gaps between children's and adult services and supports.
-Through grants to pilot sites, the state will implement and study evidence-based models for preventing or ameliorating a first episode of (early onset) psychosis.
-The proposal requests 2.0 FTE policy staff to manage these projects and to enhance existing youth-serving programs, such as Youth ACT, through implementation of evidence-based practices.
+To ensure that transitions occur seamlessly for youth and young adults as they move into adulthood we will strengthen the state's infrastructure to broaden the scope and depth of services for youth presenting with early signs of psychosis and address gaps between children's and adult services and supports.
+Through grants to pilot sites, the state will implement and study evidence based models for preventing or ameliorating a first episode of (early onset) psychosis.
+The proposal requests 1.0 FTE policy staff to support the development of these programs and related policy along with outcomes measures.
+This staff person will also manage these projects and work to enhance existing youth-serving programs, such as Youth Assertive Community Treatment, through implementation of evidence-based practices.

-In order to reach individuals earlier, the Children's Mental Health Division (CMHD) will educate the public on signs and symptoms of psychosis through a social media campaign to the general public.
-Additionally, educational campaigns will target mobile crisis response providers, primary care physicians, social workers and high school and college guidance counselors/support staff to be better prepared to provide assessment when individuals are concerned about prodromal symptoms or beginning stages of psychotic behaviors/symptoms.
+In order to reach individuals earlier, the Children's Mental Health Division (CMHD) will contract with an outside agency to develop and execute a public awareness campaign on the signs and symptoms of early on-set psychosis.
+This agency will also work with mobile crisis response providers, primary care physicians, social workers, as well as high school and college guidance counselors/support staff to help these professionals be better prepared to provide assessment when individuals are concerned about the beginning stages of psychotic behaviors/symptoms in the youth and young adults they are working with.

-CMHS supports the following strategies in the DHS Framework for the Future: 2014.
+The proposal supports the following strategies in the DHS Framework for the Future: 2014.